BA (Queen’s University), PhD (McGill University)

 Postdoctoral Fellowship, Toronto General Hospital, Eating Disorders Program

-I will be accepting a graduate student for Fall 2020.
+I will not be accepting a graduate student for Fall 2024.

 My lab uses diverse methods to study theoretical models that help to explain the variation in well-being and psychopathology we see both across people and within a given person over time.
 The theory behind compassion-focused therapy (see Gilbert, 2005) has inspired a great deal of our research.
 In particular, we study the ways in which shame and self-criticism contribute to the development and maintenance of psychopathology, and compassion from others, for others, and for self contribute to its prevention and alleviation.
 My lab is primarily focused on testing the applicability of compassion-focused therapy, and its underlying theoretical model, to people with eating disorders and body image difficulties.
 We also study interventions designed help people become more self-compassionate and compassionate with others.

 My specific interrelated research interests include: